Class Diagrams

 A generalization is used to factorize attributes and methods in a "parent" class.
 Given a class B generalizing A, the class B will have:

-• protected members in A
+members in A -

-• members declared in B
+members in A - members declared in B

-⚠️ Commonly, a child/class can only have one parent/super class.
+β οΈ Commonly, a child/class can only have one parent/super class.

 Abstract classes

-An abstract class is a normal class aside from the fact that we are allowed to have <<abstract>> methods.
+methods.
 It means that such a class won't write the code for the method and declare that its subclass will.

-πŸ’‘ Classes generalizing an abstract class are abstract too unless they implement abstract methods.
+π‘ Classes generalizing an abstract class are abstract too unless they implement abstract methods.

-πŸ’‘ Use italic and/or <<abstract>> to mark abstract methods/classes.
+to mark abstract methods/classes.

-πŸ›£οΈ It's quite used for generic code.
-We would create a method: eat(food: Food) with Food being an abstract class.
-Any instance of a class implementing food can be used with eat.
+being an abstract class.
+Any instance of a class implementing food can be used with eat

 Interfaces